Yan Valery

 Yan Valery (يان فاليري; born 22 February 1999) is a professional footballer who plays as a right-back for club Sheffield Wednesday.
 Born in France, he plays for the Tunisia national team.

 He began his senior career in England with Premier League club Southampton and spent the second half of the 2020–21 season on loan at Championship club Birmingham City before joining Angers in 2022.
+Valery moved to Sheffield Wednesday in June 2024 and had a short spell on loan at Young Boys during the 2025–26 season.

 In international football, he represented his native France at under-17 and under-18 levels before switching to his mother's country of Tunisia at senior level in 2022.

 Early life

 Valery was born in Champigny-sur-Marne, France to a Martiniquais father and Tunisian mother.
 He is a Muslim.

 Club career

 Southampton

 Valery joined Southampton in 2015 from Rennes.
 On 27 November 2018, Southampton boss Mark Hughes handed Valery his first team debut in an EFL Cup match against Leicester City.
 Four days later, he made his league debut, playing the whole match in a 2–2 draw against Manchester United.

 On 2 March 2019, Valery scored his first Southampton goal in a 3–2 defeat away to Manchester United, opening the scoring with "an outstanding finish".
 The week later, Valery scored again in a 2–1 win at home to Tottenham Hotspur.
 Valery ended the season with a total of 23 appearances.
 At the end of the season, Valery was voted as 'Saints Young Player of the Season'.

 Despite this, the 2019–20 season would be tough for Valery, who only made a total of 11 starts for Southampton.
 Valery later revealed that he had glandular fever which kept him out for a significant part of the season.
 The arrival of Kyle Walker-Peters from Tottenham Hotspur, initially on loan, made it harder for Valery to get back into the Southampton first team.

 On 26 January 2021, Valery made his first Premier League start of the season in Southampton's 3–1 defeat to Arsenal.